pulumi/terraform-provider-datadog/website/docs/r/monitor.html.markdown

 * Mute it by hand
 * Create a Downtime

 Both of these actions add a new value to the `silenced` map.
-This can be problematic if the `silenced` attribute doesn't contain them in your Terraform, as they would be removed on next `terraform apply` invocation.
+This can be problematic if the `silenced` attribute doesn't contain them in your application, as they would be removed on next `pulumi up` invocation.
 In order to prevent that from happening, you can add following to your monitor:

 ```
 lifecycle {